 Time sure does have a way of sneaking away from you.
 I have been with PC for 8 months now, and 1/4 of my service has vanished in the blink of an eye.
-I have 18.5 months left in PC…546 days….82 weeks. (total service: 26.5 months/114 weeks/800 days) It isn’t about counting down the days until I leave Kenya or me wanting to go home(though I do miss home).
-It is a reminder that my time here, even though 2 years, will be over before I know it.
+I have 18.5 months left in PC…546 days….82 weeks.
+It is a reminder that my time here will be over before I know it.

 This means making the most of the projects I have started to either see them to completion, or ensure long-term sustainability.
 And if in 2 years things did not go as planned, I changed the mindsets of people.
 I created change.
 Even if the fruits of my hard work are not seen for five years down the road, I know I planted the seed and there are people here to take care of it and watch it grow.
 That is the best thing you can do during your service, make an impact big or small, actively share culture, and enjoy the experience.